 Golden State skyline shined in green and gold

-Six William & Mary alumni have been elected to the Board of Trustees of the College of William & Mary Foundation.
+Six William & Mary alumni have been elected to the Board of Trustees of the William & Mary Foundation.

 Jeffrey Doyon '85 donated a cello to the William & Mary Department of Music to repay its loan of one to him during his youth and while he was a student.